 - In depth knowledge and hands-on experience in the clinical management of drug resistant TB is an advantage.

 All applicants are required to apply for this position through STAR’s online recruitment system at https://www.ghstar.org/, which allows you to store your CV/resume and separate cover letter describing your qualifications and experience, interest and familiarity with issues relating to this position, and how this position relates to your career goals is required for each application.
-All online applications must be submitted by September 30, 2019 by 5:00 pm Eastern time.
+Position will remain open until filled.